Industry Study

 Credit cards were the most sought-after type of credit, according to a 2018 report by the Federal Reserve that looked at the types of credit respondents applied for in the last 12 months.

-Based on the latest data from the Federal Reserve data and the Census Bureau, American households have an average of $6,384 in credit card debt.
-This is similar to what Experian found in its 2020 State of Credit report, which shows an average balance of $6,470 per person for conventional credit cards and store cards combined.
+Based on data from 2020, the Federal Reserve and the Census Bureau indicated that American households had an average of $6,384 in credit card debt.
+Experian’s 2020 State of Credit report showed a similar average balance of $6,470 per person for conventional credit cards and store cards combined.
+Experian’s most recent data shows that figure has risen to $6,735 as of June 2025.

 Credit card balances dropped faster than credit limits